 Yes!
 Here are a few:

-Clothes should feel good: Notice which garments, colors, and jewelry make you feel sparkly, protected or safe.
+Clothes should feel good: Notice which garments, colours and jewellery make you feel sparkly, protected or safe.
 What things affect your mood in a positive way?
 Style can be used to help you get through the day.

 Figure out your thing: Kids who are looking to discover their personal style should determine what their “thing” is.
 My thing is my signature eyewear but maybe your aspiring stylist loves shoes, cutoff jeans or stripes.
 Whatever their thing is, incorporate it and wear it everyday.
 It is what makes fashion fun and memorable!